This course is open for applications.

 Throughout the course, we review future projections in the environmental consultancy sector, take advice from the course's Steering Committee, and reference the Environmental Data Service's annual survey.

-You will normally start your research project or dissertation after completing the professional practice element of the course.
+You will normally start your research project or dissertation alongside or following the professional practice element of the course.
 You may base the research project or dissertation on a problem identified through your placement.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.